vetcoders/CodeScribe/CONTRIBUTING.md

-# Contributing to VistaScribe
+# Contributing to CodeScribe

-Thanks for your interest in improving VistaScribe!
+Thanks for your interest in improving CodeScribe!
 This document explains how to set up your environment, the expectations we have for pull requests, and the checks that run in continuous integration.